 – 32°C. keep note of the distance between two indicator points.

-After this process, make this whole assembly immersed in water for 3 hours and boiling this water at its boiling temperature for 3 hours.
+After this process, make this whole assembly immersed in water for 3 hours and boil this water at its boiling temperature for 3 hours.
 After that, let the assembly cool down and then note down the distance between indicator arms.

 Calculate the difference between these two distances.
 If it is more than 10 mm then cement is unsound and not suitable for making durable concrete.
 If the difference between these two distances is less than 10 mm then cement is ok and sound.